eXTure/Cross-The-Road/README.md

  - Player name input
  - Scoring system
    - Current score displayed when "Space" key is pressed

-In progress:
    - Display highest scores in game when a "Tab" key is pressed

 ![Screenshot](screenshot.jpg)